ethoinformatics/r-database-connections/SQL-from-R.md

 **Once the connection is set up, we can begin using R code to access information about or in the database.**

-To get a list tables in the MySQL database:
+To get a listing of tables in the MySQL database:

 ```R
 dbListTables(conn)